Last updated on April 9, 2026

 Clavileño, First of the Blessed

-Clavileño, First of the Blessed is one of the newest vampire commanders, and it’s able to turn your attacking vampires into demons that draw you a bunch of cards.
+Clavileño, First of the Blessed is a fresh vampire commander, and it’s able to turn your attacking vampires into demons that draw you a bunch of cards.
 It’s an interesting commander to make a bunch of small and inoffensive vampire tokens that eventually give you cards.
 Note that you can use Skullclamp for the same effect, but hey, we’re ranking only Orzhov card draw here.

 #5.
 Commissar Severina Raine